alexanmtz/jqswfupload/README.md

 	* renamed all the references to jQuery-ui-upload
 	* Warning message pass as options
 	* Theme roller link at demo page
+> Version 1.0
+	* A uploadComplete callback now receive a array of the data returned of each file uploaded
+	* Documentation about File Groups

 # About the plugin ?